banchan86/BonVision_env_dev/docs/articles/basic-workflow.md

 such as 3D models and textures are required, load them at this step using the optional `SceneResources` and `TextureResources` node.

 > [!NOTE]
-> You can copy the workflows below directly into Bonsai by clicking the copy button on the top right of the container.
+> Copy the workflows below directly into Bonsai by clicking the copy button on the top right of the container to test them out.

 :::workflow
 ![Create Window](../workflows/overview-create-window.bonsai)